darkrenaissance/darkfi/doc/src/zkas/writing-zk-proofs.md

 ## Structure of a ZK File

 Take a look at existing ZK files in `proof/` directory for examples.
+See also `src/contract/dao/proof/` and `src/contract/money/proof/`.
+In all of those directories is a `witness/` subdirectory containing witness JSON files that can be used with the zkrunner and zkrender tools below.

 `k = ...` indicates the number of rows which is $2ᵏ$.
 Bigger values make your proof slower, whereas if `k` is too low then the proof generation will